elastic/grunt-esvm/README.md

 Type: `Boolean`
 Default value: `false`

-The only additional option that you can specify in grunt-esvm is `quiet`.
-This will prevent elasticsearch from logging to the console, and will simply start it up in the backgroun.
+An additional option that you can specify in `grunt-esvm` is `quiet`.
+This will prevent `elasticsearch` from logging to the console at all.

+#### options.level
+Type: `String`
+Default value: `'info'`
+Values: One of `['debug', 'info', 'warning', 'error', 'fatal']`

+An additional option that you can specify in `grunt-esvm` is `level`.
+This will determine the logging level from `elasticsearch` that will be output to the console.

 ### Usage Examples